ahmedsaheed/website/data/second-brain/quotes.md

 ---
 title: "Quotes"
-description: "Some quote to live by"
+description: "Some quote and philosophy to live by"
 date: "2022-08-01T00:00:00"
 ---